Pfizer/BioNTech say data suggests vaccine 94% effective in preventing asymptomatic infection | Health

 Pfizer/BioNTech say data suggests vaccine 94% effective in preventing asymptomatic infection

-Pfizer Inc and BioNTech SE said on Wednesday that real-world data from Israel suggests their COVID-19 vaccine is 94% effective in preventing asymptomatic infections, meaning it could significantly reduce transmission.
+Pfizer Inc and BioNTech SE said on Thursday that real-world data from Israel suggests their COVID-19 vaccine is 94% effective in preventing asymptomatic infections, suggesting it could significantly reduce virus transmission.
 The companies also said the latest analysis of the Israeli data shows the vaccine was 97% effective in preventing symptomatic disease, severe disease and death.
-That is basically in line with the 95% efficacy Pfizer and BioNTech reported from the vaccine's late-stage clinical trial in December.
+That is in line with the 95% efficacy reported in the vaccine's late-stage clinical trial in December.

+Israel's Health Ministry, which is working with the healthcare providers administering the vaccine, said in an emailed statement that the data was developed from the ministry's tracking of morbidity.
+Israel's Health Ministry previously found that the Pfizer/BioNTech vaccine reduces infection, including in asymptomatic cases, by 89.4% and in symptomatic cases by 93.7%.
+That was from data collected from Jan.
+17 to Feb.
+6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)